candkyng/test-web-amazon/README.md

 # test-web-amazon
-Web automation - Selenium webdriver and Python
+Web automation testing using Selenium webdriver and Python